mirkobunse/ComfyCommons.jl/index.md

-# Julia Workflow Considerations
+# Julia Workflow Recommendations

-[The Julia language](https://julialang.org/) has one of its greatest strengths in enabling programmers to explore their data conveniently.
+A major strength of [the Julia language](https://julialang.org/) is exploration of data and alternatives in implementation.
 Powerful and easy-to-write aggregations can be carried out using [the popular DataFrames package](https://dataframesjl.readthedocs.io/en/latest/).
-Aggregated values can be plotted with [Gadfly](http://gadflyjl.org/stable/) or some other plotting library.
+Aggregated values can be plotted with [Gadfly](http://gadflyjl.org/stable/) or other plotting libraries.
 Usually, the exploratory part of programming is done directly in the Julia REPL or in an [IJulia](https://github.com/JuliaLang/IJulia.jl) notebook.

 When some exploratory code matures, it should be transformed into a Julia module that can be reused across projects.
-Julia provides a number of concepts that can be used to optimize code for runtime efficiency, including parallelization, optionally fixed parameter types and precompilation.
+Julia provides a number of concepts used in optimizing code for runtime efficiency, including parallelization, explicit parameter types and pre-compilation.
+In fact, the Julia developers wanted to create a language in which prototypes can be implemented quickly - like in a scripting language - while mature and lightning-fast code can be written in that same language.
+In contrast, Python developers sometimes need to write parts of their code in C/C++ in order to be efficient.

 ## The role of JIT compilation

-Julias just-in-time (JIT) compilation only translates your program code into something your machine can execute when this is required, i.e., when a function is called the first time.
+Julias just-in-time (JIT) compilation translates your Julia code into something a machine can execute only when this is required, i.e. when a function is called the first time.
 This is inevitably causing long execution times for every first function call.
 Subsequent calls to a compiled function will be super fast, though.